boss-insights/expense-analysis/README.md

 Step 3 will display an option to either connect more integrations or continue to view insights. `Connect More` will redirect to Step 2 while `Show Insights` will redirect to Step 4.

 Step 4 will present two donut charts.
 Chart 1: Provider by Value: Based on your connected application, X amount of money went through Y application. (ex. $2000 went through Stripe).
 Chart 2: Provider by Number: Based on your connected application X amount of transactions went through Y application (ex.
 65% of transactions went through Chargebee).
 Any form of chart or insight can be displayed here.

+The chart colours in Step 4 are set in `step4.js`.
+This application uses the Apex Charts API api to display charts.
+We have provided up to 10 base colours to display on the donut charts but this can customized to any amount or colour.
+Please refer to the [Apex Charts documentation](https://apexcharts.com/docs/colors/) for more details.

 ## Self Hosting